6 steps to better back and spine health

 You exercise and eat right to keep your heart in good shape.
 You read and do Sudoku to help your brain stay sharp.
 But are you taking steps to preserve your back and spine health?

-Up to 90 percent of people experience spinal pain at some point or another according to the American Chiropractic Association.
-While genetics and family history play a role there are steps you may be able to take to reduce spine-related problems explains Hon Vien D.O. an orthopedic spine surgeon at the Reid Orthopedic Center.
-Certain lifestyle changes can help you improve your spine health reduce or prevent back pain and enable you to do more of the things you enjoy.
+Up to 90 percent of people experience spinal pain at some point or another, according to the American Chiropractic Association.
+Although genetics and family history play a role, there are steps you can take to reduce spine-related problems, according to Hon Vien, DO, and Ted Kostiuk, DO, orthopedic spine surgeons at the Reid Health Comprehensive Bone & Joint Center.
+Certain lifestyle changes can help improve your spine health, reduce or prevent back pain, and enable you to do more of the things you enjoy.

 6 tips for a healthy spine

-Try to sit or stand with your head up and your back straight.
-Avoid slouching which strains your neck and shoulders. - Lift carefully
+- Remember your posture: Try to sit or stand with your head up and your back straight.
+Avoid slouching, which strains your neck and shoulders.

-Always bend at your knees — not your waist — to pick up items from the floor or table.
-Avoid twisting which can hurt your spine.
-If something is too heavy to lift on your own get help. - Sleep comfortably
+- Lift carefully: Always bend at your knees -- not your waist -- to pick up items from the floor or table.
+Avoid twisting, which can hurt your spine.
+If something is too heavy to lift on your own, get help.

-If you like sleeping on your back place a pillow underneath your knees to relieve pressure on your spine.
-If you like sleeping on your side reduce spinal pressure by keeping a pillow between your knees. - Quit smoking
+- Sleep comfortably: If you like sleeping on your back, place a pillow underneath your knees to relieve pressure on your spine.
+If you like sleeping on your side, reduce spinal pressure by keeping a pillow between your knees.

-Smoking makes it harder for your body to recover from injuries including back and spine injuries says the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-Plus smoker's cough can cause back pain.
-Your doctor can help you kick the habit — Reid can provide you with the resources you need to get started.
+- Quit smoking: Smoking makes it harder for your body to recover from injuries, including back and spine injuries, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Plus, smoker's cough can cause back pain.
+Your doctor can help you kick the habit.
+Reid can provide you with the resources you need to get started.

 Help for back pain

-- Hot or cold packs.
-Both can help reduce inflammation which may help minimize discomfort.
+- Hot or cold packs: Both can help reduce inflammation, which might help minimize discomfort.

-- Medications.
-Over-the-counter and prescription options such as nonsteroidal anti-inflammatory drugs (NSAIDs) and analgesics alleviate pain but due to their side effects they shouldn't be used long-term.
+- Medications: Over-the-counter and prescription options such as nonsteroidal anti-inflammatory drugs (NSAIDs) and analgesics alleviate pain but because of their side effects, they shouldn't be used long term.

 Your doctor can help you determine the right options for you.